 That’s me, my name is Jodie and I am the blogger behind Life With Pink Princesses.
-I was born 22 years ago and grew up in a town in Essex with my Mum, step-dad (x2 – moving along), my half brother and step-sister (x2 – again, moving on, blame my mother).
-I was a really academic child and for the majority of the time I did actually enjoy school.
+I was born in 1992 and grew up in a town in Essex with my Mum, step-dad (x2 – moving along), my half brother and step-sister (x2 – again, moving on, blame my mother).
+I was a really academic child and I did actually enjoy school.
 I tried to stay out of trouble although chatting was my down fall throughout my school life.
 In 2008, when I was just about to start the last year of Secondary School, I fell pregnant with my first daughter.
 I’d been in a steady relationship (as steady as they are at 15) for just over two years and of course I thought I was in love.
 I encountered plenty of judging comments and looks, bullies and even a parent trying to get me chucked out of school but I stuck at it and proved to everyone that I wasn’t going to let this ruin my future.

 Princess 1 arrived when I was 33 weeks pregnant at 10:27am on Christmas Eve 2008.
 She weighed 4lbs 13oz and the whole ordeal was a huge shock to me.
 Somehow I battled through and we got her home after 27 days in Special Care.
 Princess 1 (in this blog she is known as P1) has plenty of issues that most likely stem from her premature arrival; she has hypermobility, she has had an operation at 5 weeks old, MRI scans, x-rays and growth hormone tests but she’s a fighter with such personality.
 My relationship with her biological Dad became abusive after her arrival and therefore broke down.

 I started my first ever job as a Shipping Manager in 2009.
 I wasn’t exactly managing anyone except myself but it was the job title I was given.
 I took care of all the shipping arrangements for Aircraft Spares.
 I was there for three years.